VectorInstitute/FL4Health/vector_bootcamp_2025/repo_roadmap.md

 #### tests/

-The folder isn't necessarily of significant interested to participants in the bootcamp.
-It houses are unit, integration, and smoke tests meant to ensure code correctness associated with our implementations.
-There may be some value in seeing how certain tests are run for different functions in understanding the mechanics of certain implementations.
+This folder isn't necessarily of significant interested to participants in the bootcamp.
+It houses our unit, integration, and smoke tests meant to ensure code correctness associated with our implementations.
+There may be some value in seeing how certain tests are run for different functions in understanding the mechanics of various implementations.
 However, this isn't an area of the repository that is likely to be of significant interest.

 ### Example Categorization